RJJJJ/MO_cocounsel/crawler/parsers/court_playwright_text_batch_from_selector_cards_spec.md

 - average `full_text` length
 - whether extraction appears successful

 Per-record quality gate requires non-empty `full_text` with minimum length/token thresholds and print-chrome exclusion.
+Metadata parsing is not part of the hard success gate; detail pages with valid `full_text` may still retain `null` metadata fields when no stable metadata can be inferred.

 ## Recommended next step